 3 days before the exam |

-JEE Main 2025 Exam Date |
+JEE Main 2026 Exam Date |

-January 2025 and April 2025 |
+January 2026 and April 2026 |

-JEE Main 2025 result declaration date |
+JEE Main 2026 result declaration date |

-One week after the exam |
+1-2 weeks after the exam |

 NTA reduced the syllabus of the JEE Mains exam last year, removing several topics from Physics, Chemistry, and Mathematics.
 The reduced syllabus is similar to the NCERT/CBSE Class 11 and 12 syllabus.
 The questions in the JEE Main exam will be asked as per the JEE Main syllabus.
 The topics removed from the JEE Main syllabus are given below:

-Physics: The communication Devices unit has been removed from the syllabus.
+Physics: The Communication Devices unit has been removed from the syllabus.

-Chemistry: Surface Chemistry, States of Matter, General Principles and Processes of Separation of Metals, S-Block Elements, Hydrogen, Environmental Chemistry, Alcohols Phenols, Ethers and Polymers chapters have been removed.
+Chemistry: Surface Chemistry, States of Matter, General Principles and Processes of Separation of Metals, S-Block Elements, Hydrogen, Environmental Chemistry, Alcohols, Phenols, Ethers and Polymers chapters have been removed.

 Mathematics: Mathematical Induction and Mathematical Reasoning units have been removed.